 - Jewish Berlin – Wandering through the large uneven slabs of the Holocaust Memorial, just south of the Brandenburg Gate (25 minutes via public transport), is a deeply moving experience, as is the Jewish Museum (in Kreuzberg, 25 minutes via public transport), which dives deep into German-Jewish history and culture.
-The Neue Synagoge in Scheunenviertel (0.6 mile, 11-minute walk) provides tangible evidence of just how important the pre-war Jewish population was to Berlin’s growth and industry in the second half of the 19th century.
+The Neue Synagoge in Scheunenviertel (0.5 mile) provides tangible evidence of just how important the pre-war Jewish population was to Berlin’s growth and industry in the second half of the 19th century.
 It now features a permanent exhibition about Berlin Jewry.

 - Cold War – As you walk around the city, look out for the double row of cobblestones, laid as a reminder of the enormous footprint of the Berliner Mauer (Berlin Wall).
-There are several segments of the original wall that have been preserved: a section at the Topographie des Terrors (see above); the famous painted section, the East Side Gallery (in Friedrichshein, 25-30 minutes via public transport); and the Gedenkstätte Berliner Mauer (Berlin Wall Memorial), which spans a few blocks of Bernauer Strasse, between the Nordbahnhof and Mauerpark (1 mile, 19-minute walk).
+There are several segments of the original wall that have been preserved: a section at the Topographie des Terrors (see above); the famous painted section, the East Side Gallery (in Friedrichshein, 25-30 minutes via public transport); and the Gedenkstätte Berliner Mauer (Berlin Wall Memorial), which spans a few blocks of Bernauer Strasse, between the Nordbahnhof and Mauerpark (1 mile).
 It’s an outdoor museum telling the story of the wall and its repercussions, with a full-scale reproduction of the double-walled barrier the Soviets created (viewing platform at the corner with Ackerstrasse).
-The reconstructed Checkpoint Charlie (in Mitte, a block from the Topographie des Terrors, 22 minutes by public transport), a gateway between the East and West from the American Sector, is an evocative tourist favorite, while the Stasi Museum and Archives (in Friedrichshain, 28 minutes via public transport), housed in the real Stasi headquarters, show the depths the secret police of the German Democratic Republic went to for spying on its citizens.
-For a social history perspective, the DDR Museum (0.6 mile, 12-minute walk) is a wonderfully interactive glimpse into what life was like behind the iron curtain in the Deutsche Demokratische Republik, or German Democratic Republic (GDR).
+The reconstructed Checkpoint Charlie (in Mitte, a block from the Topographie des Terrors, 20 minutes by public transport), a gateway between the East and West from the American Sector, is an evocative tourist favorite, while the Stasi Museum and Archives (in Friedrichshain, 30 minutes via public transport), housed in the real Stasi headquarters, show the depths the secret police of the German Democratic Republic went to for spying on its citizens.
+For a social history perspective, the DDR Museum (0.5 mile) is a wonderfully interactive glimpse into what life was like behind the iron curtain in the Deutsche Demokratische Republik, or German Democratic Republic (GDR).

-- Other sights in Mitte – The oldest part of the city can be seen in Nikolaiviertel (0.8 mile, 17-minute walk), whose tiny alleys and reconstructed medieval church seem a million miles away from the big city, and the heavy-handed GDR-era restoration gives the whole area a sense of Berlin’s layered history.
+- Other sights in Mitte – The oldest part of the city can be seen in Nikolaiviertel (0.8 mile), whose tiny alleys and reconstructed medieval church seem a million miles away from the big city, and the heavy-handed GDR-era restoration gives the whole area a sense of Berlin’s layered history.
 Worth a visit, especially for the open air concerts in summer and the Christmas markets in winter, is the Gendarmenmarkt (15 minutes by public transport), a square often dubbed the most beautiful in Berlin thanks to its perfectly symmetrical neoclassical buildings.
-The heavily regenerated Potsdamer Platz (20 minutes via public transport) now has much to recommend it, including a walk of stars leading to the Sony Center (0.3 mile, 6-minute walk from Potsdamer Platz station), and just past that, the Kulturforum (0.3 mile/6-minute walk).
+The heavily regenerated Potsdamer Platz (20 minutes via public transport) now has much to recommend it, including a walk of stars leading to the Sony Center (0.3 mile from Potsdamer Platz station), and just past that, the Kulturforum (0.3 mile).
 Designed in the 1960s to show those in the East what they were missing out on in the cultured West, the Kulturforum’s large plaza features the glimmering Philharmonie concert hall, the Gemäldegalerie (13th to 18th-century European paintings), and the soon-to-be-reopened Neue Nationalgalerie (20th-century art), among other cultural hotspots.

-- Alternative Lifestyles – The Acker Stadt Palast (0.5 mile, 10-minute walk), Haus Schwarzenberg (0.2 mile, 4-minute walk), and ACUD (0.6 mile, 13-minute walk) are all examples of the progressive cultural centers that burgeoned in the aftermath of reunification, when artists took over crumbling buildings in former East Berlin and lived and worked together.
+- Alternative Lifestyles – The Acker Stadt Palast (0.5 mile), Haus Schwarzenberg (0.2 mile), and ACUD (0.6 mile) are all examples of the progressive cultural centers that burgeoned in the aftermath of reunification, when artists took over crumbling buildings in former East Berlin and lived and worked together.
 It’s places like these that gave Berlin its edgy reputation and have survived the onslaught of gentrification.
-If you’re into alternative Berlin and especially street art, make sure to check out Friedrichshain’s RAW-Gelände, a hive of various hip activities and businesses run out of renovated train warehouses covered in graffiti (23 minutes via public transport).
+If you’re into alternative Berlin and especially street art, make sure to check out Friedrichshain’s RAW-Gelände, a hive of various hip activities and businesses run out of renovated train warehouses covered in graffiti (25 minutes via public transport).

 Nearby Markets or Grocery Stores